Dry Shampoo for Curly Hair? Here Are 6 Amazing Must-Read Points

 But, dry shampoo for African-American hair can be a great way to remove greasy buildup and refresh your curls between wash days.

 Want to know more?
 Read on to discover some facts about dry shampoo and why dry shampoo for curly hair is definitely worth considering.
+And, for a look at our pick of awesome dry shampoos for textured hair, read The Best Dry Shampoo for Curly Hair – 10 Awesome Choices!

 What is dry shampoo?